Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Here are a few competitive states that mirror Texas’s way of encouraging the survival of small businesses.

-Arizona landed at No. 6 on WalletHub’s Best & Worst States to Start a Business (2024) study, and No. 12 on CNBC’s.
+Arizona landed at No. 4 on WalletHub’s Best & Worst States to Start a Business study.
 The Grand Canyon State is known for its strong infrastructure, low tax rates and business-friendly policies.

 It’s also gained a reputation as an innovation hub, per the Arizona Commerce Authority, with industry giants like Amazon, IBM and Zillow operating in-state.

-The Peach State ranked first in CNBC’s lineup for its infrastructure, and second overall in WalletHub’s study.
+The Peach State ranked fifth in WalletHub’s study.
 Although it has a high tax rate, the state makes up for it with a low cost of living — making Georgia one of the top affordable states with helpful startup incentives.

-Danielle Fallon-O’Leary and Deborah Sweeney contributed to this article.
+Danielle Fallon-O’Leary and Deborah Sweeney contributed to the reporting and writing in this article.
+Source interviews were conducted for a previous version of this article.